balderdashy/sails-docs/new-to-nodejs.md

 First, Lets take a minute to understand what node.js is.
 Per the nodejs.org website
 > "Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices."

-More simply put, NodeJS is an http server built to run quickly and efficiently while allowing you to use the same frontend and backend coding language for your application.
+More simply put, Node.js is an http server built to run quickly and efficiently while allowing you to use the same language on both the frontend and the backend.

 ##What OS do I need?

-NodeJS will install on most major Operating systems.
-Windows, MacOSX, and even many flavors of linux are supported.
+Node.js will install on most major Operating systems.
+Windows, MacOSX, and many flavors of Linux are supported.

 Now, lets take a look at what OS you have.
-Please choose from the following to be directed to instruction on setting up node.js for your specific OS.
+Please choose from the following for instructions on setting up Node.js:

 I have [Windows](#install-on-windows)